aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/create-draft-email-appointment-java-aspose/_index.md

 ---
 title: "How to Use Aspose to Create Draft Email Appointments in Java"
-description: "Learn how to use Aspose to generate an ICS file in Java and create draft email appointments.
-This guide covers setup, code, and real‑world use cases."
+description: "Learn how to use Aspose to generate an ics file java and save draft outlook msg in Java.
+This guide covers setup, Maven dependency Aspose Email, code, and real‑world use cases."
-date: "2025-12-19"
+date: "2026-02-22"
 weight: 1
 url: "/java/calendar-appointments/create-draft-email-appointment-java-aspose/"
 keywords: